For want of a nail, the shoe was lost.

 and professors tolerate it, chaos sets in very rapidly.

-day* for a late solo programming assignment up to a
+calendar* day for a late solo programming assignment

-* Every day is a calendar day -- including weekend days and
+* A calendar day is any day -- including weekend days and holidays.

-date back (for the whole class) if doing so can be justified to my
+due date back if doing so can be justified to my satisfaction.

-satisfaction.
-If you are uncomfortable with a scheduled due date, please
+If you are uncomfortable with a scheduled due date, please bring

-bring this to my attention as soon as possible, and not at the last minute.
+this to my attention as soon as possible, and not at the last

 If you are not finished with an assignment on the

-due date, turn in what you have done on the due date, and
+due date, please turn in what you have done, and write me

-write me an e-mail explaining that you are turning in an assigment that you
+an e-mail explaining that you are turning in an assigment that you have not

-and the circumstances, it may be possible to get up to about half
+it may be possible to get up to about half credit for a

 If you think you are going to be unable to take a test or turn in an